Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

 \section{Sampling Spanning Trees in Sublinear Rounds}

 Our algorithm will proceed in phases.
 In each phase (except possibly the final phase), with high probability, an additional $\Theta(\sqrt{n})$ distinct vertices will compute their first visit edges in the random walk.
 This leads to a total of $O(\sqrt{n})$ phases being required to generate a uniform spanning tree.
-We spend (roughly) matrix multiplication time per phase, for a total running time of $\Tilde{O}(n^{1/2 + \alpha})$ rounds.
-For simplicity, we will begin by focusing on the first phase; subsequent phases will be described separately.
+We spend (roughly) matrix multiplication time per phase, i.e., $\tilde{O}(n^{\alpha})$ rounds, for a total running time of $\Tilde{O}(n^{1/2 + \alpha})$ rounds.
+For simplicity, we will begin by focusing on the first phase first; this phase works with the underlying graph $G$.
+Subsequent phases will be described separately because they work with the Schur complement graph and shortcut graph.
 For now, we will also assume that every operation can be carried out with exact numerical precision.
-We relax this requirement in Section \ref{numericalPrecision} and show that each operation can still be carried out with the requisite precision in the \cc.
+We relax this requirement in Sections \ref{schurComplement} and \ref{numericalPrecision} and show that each operation can still be carried out with the requisite precision in the \cc.